bbautista64/Lighthouse-Speed/notes.md

     - LCP is not part of Paint Timing API

 ### Lighthouse 6 notes, errata & resources
+- Moovweb also reporting widespread perf regressions: https://www.moovweb.com/ecommerce-lighthousev6-0-scores-plummet/
+    - 72.1% of IR500 sites are seeing lower scores than before
+    - "Google Play’s performance score dropped by 32 points, Net-a-Porter lost 28 points and the eCommerce legend, Amazon, saw its performance score drop 21 points to a score of 32.
+Other brand names to lose points include Adidas, Gap and the eCommerce darling Warby Parker, all of which lost 20 points or more.
+And Apple, Nike and Walmart’s performance scores dropped by 15 points."
 - **Paul Irish (Lighthouse dev): Investigating LCP: Largest Contentful Paint:** https://www.youtube.com/watch?v=diAc65p15ag